microsoft/mlops-basic-template-for-azureml-cli-v2/docs/how_to_setup.md

 CLUSTER_NAME=<the Azure Machine Learning cluster name where the training is going to be performed>
 ENVIRONMENT_NAME=<name of the Azure Machine environment that will be generated>
 ```

+> In case the shared libraries are published as part of an external repository we still expect the environment files to stay in the repositories where the main code is hosted (and not in the shared library location).

 ### Running the pipelines